Larger Barker Ram-head Milling Machine

-Barker, in their original guise. were always a small organisation, who for many years appear to have offered just two machines: a rather unusual floor-standing ram-head vertical together with a little bench-mounting type, the stub-milling "AM" and "PM".
-However, today the range of the latter has been extended, with several variations on the theme offered including the original models (now with the option of hand or power-feed tables), the "PMO" with the head casting enlarged to accommodate a round steel bar over-arm arbor support and the dual-head Type "AMD", a machine that can be equipped with automatic air-hydraulic feeds for production work.
+The Barker Company, in their original guise. were always a small organisation, who for many years appear to have offered just three Models: a rather unusual floor-standing ram-head vertical together with a little bench-mounting type, the stub-milling "PM" and the "AM", the former with the motor mounted on a pivoting plate set low on the column and the latter with it positioned near the top and with the top of the head enlarged to accommodate a round overarm.
+In later years, the range was extended with several variations on the theme offered including the original models (now with the option of hand or power-feed tables), the "PMO" with the head casting also able fit a round steel bar over-arm arbor support and the dual-head Type "AMD", a machine that could be equipped with automatic air-hydraulic feeds for production work.

-Shown below are two models, the first a Type PM, made in Cincinnati in about 1956 with a simple stub-milling arbor without overarm support.
-On this model (intended for production work) the 12" x 4" table (with 5 inches of longitudinal feed and 3 inches across) had both have quick-action lever feeds - though a screw-feed with zeroing micrometer dials on all axes was an option, and, of course, the better choice for precision toolroom jobs..
-The example illustrated has it main column raised by one of the two thicknesses of cast iron height extension block listed by the makers - though a caution was (sensibly) issued that no more than two bocks should be used and, when so equipped, we advise the use of lighter cuts.
-The second machine, a rather fine and original example, is the more robust Type PMO with a proper overarm support for the arbor and all-lever control of table and head.
+Shown below are two models: the first, a Type PM, was made in Cincinnati in about 1956 with a simple stub-milling arbor without overarm support.
+On this model (intended for production work) the 12" x 4" table (with 5 inches of longitudinal feed and 3 inches across) had both with quick-action lever feeds - though a screw-feed with zeroing micrometer dials on all axes was an option - and, of course, the better choice for precision toolroom jobs.
+The example illustrated has it main column raised by one of the two thicknesses of the cast iron height-extension block listed by the makers - though a caution was (sensibly) issued that no more than two should be used and, when so equipped, the mares wrote: We advise the use of lighter cuts.
+The second machine, a rather fine and original example, is the more robust Type PMO, this having a proper overarm support for the arbor and all-lever control of table and head.

-If you have a Barker milling machine of any type, the writer would be interested to hear about it - or the experience of using it..
+If you have a Barker milling machine of any type, the writer would be interested to hear about it - or your experience of using it..